GridTools/gridtools/docs_src/manuals/glossary/glossary.rst

   Cache
     See :term:`Software-Managed Cache`.

-  Cache Policy
-    The synchronization policy of a :term:`Software-Managed Cache`.
-See section :ref:`cache-policy`.

-  Cache Type
-    The kind of a :term:`Software-Managed Cache`.
-See section :ref:`cache-type`.

   Computation
     A sequence of :term:`Multi-Stage Computations<Multi-Stage Computation>`
-    associated with a :term:`Grid`.
-This is an executable composition of multiple stencils.
+    which is applied on a :term:`Grid` with the :term:`run-method` as an entry-point.
     See section :ref:`composition_of_stencils`.

   Data Store
-    A ``data_store`` object manages a logical multidimensional array of values.
+    An object that manages a logical multidimensional array of values.
     See section :ref:`data-store`.

   Data View
-    A ``data_view`` object allows to access and modify the elements of a :term:`Data Store` through a tuple of indices.
+    An object that allows to access and modify the elements of a :term:`Data Store` through a tuple of indices.
 See section :ref:`data-view`.

-  Apply-Method
-    Main method of a :term:`Stencil Operator`.
-Multiple overloads can exist for different :term:`Vertical Intervals<Vertical Interval>`.
-See section
-    :ref:`stencil_operators_apply_method`.

-  Elementary Stencil
-    Application of a single :term:`Stencil Operator` on an :term:`Iteration Space`.

   Execution Model
     Definition of the order of execution of a |GT|
     :term:`Computations<Computation>`.
 See section :ref:`execution-model`.

-  Execution Order
+  Vertical Execution Order
     A partial order of the vertical axis on an iteration space.
 See section :ref:`execution-model`.